 At the end of the semester, return the textbook, materials and/or software to the School Site Facilitator at your school.

 Can I do HOC coursework at my local school?

 Yes, depending on the school and scheduling situation, a school may provide a computer with Internet access during lunch, recess, before and after school.
 Speak to your School Site Facilitator for more information regarding availability and accessibility.

 Who can I contact if I have technical issues with my course?

 If you run into technical issues with your course, be sure to first contact your instructor so that your instructor knows why you may not be logging in or submitting assignments.
 Your instructor may be able to help you troubleshoot your problem.
-HVLN Support Center services are also available to assist you with technical Blackboard-related issues: https://hvln.freshdesk.com/.
+HVLN Support Center services are also available to assist you with technical Canvas-related issues: https://hvln.freshdesk.com/.
 Click here to submit a ticket.
 For some support cases, online conferencing may need to be scheduled with the user.
 The HVLN Support Team will make this determination and coordinate scheduling.